sillybytes/sillybytes/posts/legacy/2016/05/a-better-and-prettier-mysqlmariadb-cli.md

     sigint-ignore

-If the output is wider than the screen the output will look like shit, this fix it
+If the output is wider than the screen, make it readable

     auto-vertical-output

-Because, indeed, I am a dummy
+Because I am a dummy indeed

     i-am-a-dummy